 Israel consistently cycles through God's deliverance, apostasy through idolatry and immorality, God's chastening, national repentance, then deliverance again.

 The World War II generation witnessed the horror of nuclear war and therefore begins the time of 'if time were not cut short, no flesh would be saved alive.'

 Every society has multiple generations living at the same time, and the way they interact has a tremendous impact on culture and events.
-David Grabbe examines what forecasters see on the horizon from a generational perspective.

 John Ritenbaugh, in his keynote address of the 2017 Feast of Tabernacles, explains why President Trump dismissed on of his closest adviser, Stephen Bannon.
 Bannon embraced a "theo-political" vision of Christian fundamentalism, influenced by The Fourth Turning, a book which explains why many Americans no longer …

 The nation cannot continue as it is.
 The questions that remain are: How long do we have?
 How bad is it going to get?
 What will our nation look like afterward?

 More Millennials identify themselves as non-religious and show no indication of embracing religion in the foreseeable future.

 Immigration trends in American history are cyclical, and in fact, can be a good indicator of how close the next crisis is.

 According to the book, 13th Gen: Abort, Retry, Ignore, Fail?, those born between 1961-1981 belongs to the 13th Generation, the 13th since America's Founding Fathers.